InsaneBroccoli/bf_controller_tuning/markdown/Descriptions_Figures/Step_Response.md

 ## Tracking T - Interpretation & Tuning Relevance

-The Tracking response show how quickly and accurately the drone follows the step command.
-A good tracking curve rises stepply, reaches the target without excessive overshoot, and then holds stable.
+The tracking response shows how quickly and accurately the drone follows the step command.
+A good tracking curve rises steeply, reaches the target without excessive overshoot, and then holds stable.

 **What matters for tuning**

-- **Fast rise time:**  Too slow $\rightarrow$ P or I to low
+- **Fast rise time:**  Too slow $\rightarrow$ P or I too low
-- **Minimal overshoot:** Overshoot to high $\rightarrow$ Reduce P or increase D
+- **Minimal overshoot:** Overshoot too high $\rightarrow$ Reduce P or increase D

-If the measured and the actual calculated does not tally, check if `do_compensate_iterm` is activated in main.
+If the measured and the actual calculated values do not match, check if `do_compensate_iterm` is activated in main.

 ## Compliance SP – Interpretation & Tuning Relevance

-The Compliance response describes how the system reacts to a disturbance step rather than a command step.
+The compliance response describes how the system reacts to a disturbance step rather than a command step.
 It shows how effectively the controller rejects external disturbances.

 **What matters for tuning**

-- **Low peak amplitudes:** If peak is over 0.75 $\rightarrow$ P too low ord D not high enough
+- **Low peak amplitudes:** If peak is over 0.75 $\rightarrow$ P too low or D not high enough
-- **Slow decrease:** If decrase is to slower than 0.3s $\rightarrow$ increase D-Term
+- **Slow decrease:** If decrease is slower than 0.3s $\rightarrow$ increase D-Term
-- **Unsteady course** If oscillations appear $\rightarrow$ D too low or P too high
+- **Unsteady course:** If oscillations appear $\rightarrow$ D too low or P too high

 <p align="center">
   <img src="./Images/Step_response.jpg"